What Is Credit Health Insurance?

 How Long Is a Credit Health Insurance Waiting Period

 Each lender has a different policy, there's usually a waiting period before the policy kicks in.
-Some have a 2 week waiting period, others have a 30 day waiting period.
+Some have a two-week waiting period, others have a 30 day waiting period.
 The benefits may be retroactive or not, depending on the agreement.
-It's important to ask and understand the terms of payout.
+It's important to ask and understand the terms of the payout.